VictoriaMetrics/VictoriaMetrics/README.md

 Cardinality explorer is built on top of [/api/v1/status/tsdb](#tsdb-stats).

 See [cardinality explorer playground](https://play.victoriametrics.com/select/accounting/1/6a716b0f-38bc-4856-90ce-448fd713e3fe/prometheus/graph/#/cardinality).
+See the example of using the cardinality explorer [here](https://victoriametrics.com/blog/cardinality-explorer/).

 ## How to apply new config to VictoriaMetrics